Mark Bonner (footballer)

 Mark Bonner (born 7 June 1974) is an English former professional footballer who played as a midfielder.
 During his career, he made over 300 appearances in the Football League.
-He began his professional career with Blackpool, making his first team debut at the age of just 17, and went on to make over 200 appearances for the side in all competitions.
-In 1998, he turned down a new contract at Bloomfield Road and instead joined Cardiff City, nicknamed the Bluebirds, where he spent six seasons.
+He began his professional career with Blackpool, making his first-team debut at the age of 17, and went on to make over 200 appearances for the side in all competitions.
+In 1998, he turned down a new contract at Bloomfield Road and instead joined Cardiff City, where he spent six seasons.
 In 1999, he spent a brief period on loan at Hull City to regain match fitness after struggling for playing time at Ninian Park, playing one match before returning to Cardiff due to injury.

 During his spell with the Bluebirds, Bonner helped the club to three promotions in six seasons and suffered one relegation during the 1999–2000 season.
 The club reached the First Division in his time there, and he also played in their 2–1 victory over Premier League side Leeds United in the third round of the FA Cup in January 2002.
-In 2004, Bonner joined Oldham Athletic but suffered a career ending injury in September 2005 after breaking his arm in a match against Port Vale.
-After two surgeries on the arm, he was advised to stop playing by medical staff and subsequently retired from professional football in 2006 at the age of 32.
+In 2004, Bonner joined Oldham Athletic but suffered a career-ending injury in September 2005 after breaking his arm in a match against Port Vale.
+After two surgeries on the arm, he was advised to stop playing by medical staff and retired from professional football in 2006 at the age of 32.